1109122780/flexibleCalculatorv1/README.md

 - **IoC Compatibility**: The application is designed to be compatible with Inversion of Control (IoC) principles, allowing for easy dependency injection and testing.
 - **Automatic Reset**: The calculator resets after each API call to ensure independent calculations for every request.

+## Design principles

+### 1. **Open-Closed Principle (OCP)**

+The Open-Closed Principle states that software entities  should be open for extension but closed for modification.

+**How OCP is Satisfied:**

+- **OperationStrategy Interface and Strategy Pattern:** The `OperationStrategy` interface is designed to allow new operations to be added by simply creating new classes that implement this interface (e.g., `AddOperation`, `SubtractOperation`, `MultiplyOperation`, `DivideOperation`).
+- **Extensibility:** To add a new operation, such as modulo or exponentiation, we just need to create a new class implementing the `OperationStrategy` interface.
+The existing code in the `Calculator` class remains unchanged, fulfilling the Open-Closed Principle.

+### 2. **Maintainability**

+Maintainability refers to how easily software can be understood, corrected, adapted, and enhanced.

+**How Maintainability is Satisfied:**

+- **Modular Design:** The separation of concerns between different components ensures that each class has a clear responsibility.
+This modular design makes the code easier to maintain.
+- **Clear and Consistent Structure:** The project is organized in a clear and consistent structure, with logical separation between the model, service, and controller layers.
+- **Test Coverage:** Comprehensive unit tests help ensure that changes made to the codebase do not introduce regressions.

+### 3. **Extensibility**

+Extensibility refers to the ability of the software to be extended with new functionality without major modifications to the existing code.

+**How Extensibility is Satisfied:**

+- **Adding New Operations:** As mentioned under OCP, new operations can be added by simply creating new classes that implement the `OperationStrategy` interface.
+The `Calculator` class doesn’t need to be modified to support new operations, which makes it highly extensible.
+- **Configuration Flexibility:** With the use of Spring's IoC container, dependencies can be injected and managed externally, which means different implementations can be swapped or added without changing the core logic of the `Calculator` class.

 ## Installation and Setup

 **Clone the Repository**